During the admission process, AHS-Genesis provides students with high-touch, personalized services that include:

 The following TOEFL results will be accepted as proof of English proficiency:

 - Complete Application form.
 The Application form can be downloaded from the AHS-Genesis website or requested by phone or email.

 - Submit Application.
 Applications can be submitted via mail, email, or fax.

 - Request Transcripts.
-To be fully admitted to AHS-Genesis, the student must provide an official high school or college transcript.
+To be fully admitted to AHS-Genesis, the student must provide an official high school or college transcript with at least 12 college credits.
 Transcripts should be mailed directly to AHS-Genesis from the sending institution.
 Transcripts should be mailed to:

 259 Grandview Avenue